Scheduling

 Holiday Schedule

-The Sussex County Building Code office is closed for the following holidays in 2023:
+The Sussex County Building Code office is closed for the upcoming holidays in 2023:

 Juneteenth, June 19